caganseyrek/Blackjack/README.md

 Please note that I made this project for learning and practising purposes.
 Codes may be inefficient, written incorrectly or entirely may not work.

-Frame.java file is currently is not finished yet and may not work.
+Frame.java file in the test_files folder is currently is not finished yet and may not work.
 But it does not interfere with other files.
-Simply leaving that file out before running the project should be enough for trying the other files and the game itself.
+Simply leaving test_files folder out before running the project should be enough for trying the other files and the game itself.

 Card images' source can be found [here](https://commons.wikimedia.org/wiki/File:English_pattern_playing_cards_deck.svg)